 Attachment: 1

 ANNEX 1

+Editor’s Note: The intent for the second draft is to merge Annex 1 and 2 where it fits best.
+There currently is duplication of some material.
+This exercise would be to improve readability and flow.

 A1-1 Recommendation ITU-R M.2059 Operational and Technical Characteristics and Protection Criteria of RAs